storybookjs/marko/docs/src/pages/presets/writing-presets/index.md

 The array of values can support both references to other presets and addons that should be included into the manager.

-This was decided so users didn't have to learn more concepts and the minor differences.
-Storybook will detect whether the module references a preset or an managerEntry and will do the appropriate thing.
+Storybook will automatically detect whether a reference to an addon is a preset or a manager entry by checking if the package contains a `./preset.js` or `./register.js` (manager entry), falling back to preset if it is unsure.

+If this heuristic is incorrect for an addon you are using, you can explicitly opt in to an entry being an a manager entry using the `managerEntries` key.

 Here's what it looks when combining presets and managerEntries in the addons property: